Volcano House (Iceland): History

 According to the official website, the Volcano House closed "indefinitely" as of January 15, 2020.

-Dóra Magnúsdóttir is the general manager of Volcano House.
+Dóra Magnúsdóttir was the general manager of Volcano House.
 Dóra is a Geographer with 25 years of experience in Icelandic tourism.
-Other staff members are for example Geologists, Geographers and tour guides.
+Other staff members were for example Geologists, Geographers and tour guides.

 Exhibition

-A brief synopsis of Iceland's geological history and volcanic system are displayed in the Volcano House, together with photographs of the volcanic eruptions and other aspects of Icelandic nature.
-Volcano House offers a hands-on geology exhibition where guests can handle various samples of pumice, ash and lava from Icelandic volcanoes, for example ash from Eyjafjallajökull and Grímsvötn and pumice from Hekla.
-A collection of semi-precious rocks and minerals from around the country are also on display, and are available for purchase.
-Rocks on display are for example Jaspis, Opal, Obsidian, Rock crystal and Iceland spar.
-Volcano House offers guidance and information throughout the exhibit.
+A brief synopsis of Iceland's geological history and volcanic system were displayed in the Volcano House, together with photographs of the volcanic eruptions and other aspects of Icelandic nature.
+Volcano House offered a hands-on geology exhibition where guests could handle various samples of pumice, ash and lava from Icelandic volcanoes, for example ash from Eyjafjallajökull and Grímsvötn and pumice from Hekla.
+A collection of semi-precious rocks and minerals from around the country were also on display, and were available for purchase.
+Rocks on display were for example Jaspis, Opal, Obsidian, Rock crystal and Iceland spar.
+Volcano House offered guidance and information throughout the exhibit.

-The interior design of the exhibition intended to evoke the style of 1973, the year when the volcanic eruption in Heimaey in the Westman Islands occurred.
+The interior design of the exhibition was intended to evoke the style of 1973, the year when the volcanic eruption in Heimaey in the Westman Islands occurred.

 Cinema

-The Volcano House cinema presents two documentaries covering two of the most powerful volcanic eruptions that have occurred in Iceland over the last 40 years - the 1973 eruption in Heimaey on the Westman Islands, and the 2010 eruption of Eyjafjallajökull in South Iceland.
-The documentaries are exclusively made for Volcano House and can not be shown anywhere else.
-Each screening is about 55 minutes and starts with a short personal introduction on Volcanology in Iceland.
-The films are shown every hour from 09:00 to 21:00.
-The films are also available in German, French and Icelandic.
-In the summertime the films are shown in German and French but from September until May they are shown in other languages upon request.
+The Volcano House cinema presented two documentaries covering two of the most powerful volcanic eruptions that have occurred in Iceland over the last 40 years - the 1973 eruption in Heimaey on the Westman Islands, and the 2010 eruption of Eyjafjallajökull in South Iceland.
+The documentaries were exclusively made for Volcano House.
+Each screening was about 55 minutes and started with a short personal introduction on Volcanology in Iceland.
+The films were shown every hour from 09:00 to 21:00.
+The films were also available in German, French and Icelandic.
+In the summertime the films were shown in German and French but from September until May they were shown in other languages upon request.